 Cooperation and ambition

-Management, study counsellors, deans, and internship and work supervisors can come to the SPRiNG-LL team with their questions and ideas for improving education and internship practice.
-With professionals from the field, teachers and students, we can develop new interventions on the basis of co-creation and design research into the effects of new and existing interventions.
+Managers, study counsellors, deans, and internship and work supervisors are invited to approach the SPRiNG-LL team with questions and ideas for improving education and internship practice.
+With professionals from the field, teachers and students, we can develop new interventions on the basis of co-creation, and design research into the effects of new and existing interventions.

-The ambition is to grow into a platform where knowledge and experience are exchanged to increase the resilience and resistance of nursing students and to realise a sustainable career start for newly graduated nurses.
-The knowledge and expertise is also used for educational development and lessons, courses and training can be incorporated into the curriculum.
-We always look for important needs of students on which a supporting offer will be focused.
-When designing the support and guidance structure, we look closely at current activities and structures and try to link up with them.
-When developing education, we also look for support from various course holders, members of the curriculum committee and, of course, the management.
+The ambition is to grow into a platform for sharing knowledge and experience that can boost nursing students’ resilience and resistance, and realise a sustainable career start for newly graduated nurses.
+The knowledge and expertise are also used for educational development, with lessons, courses and training incorporated into the curriculum.
+Offering support will always take into account a student’s important needs.
+In designing the support and guidance structure, we look closely at current activities and structures and try to link up with these.
+In developing education, we also look for support from various course holders, members of the curriculum committee and, of course, the management.